 Welcome to Issue 15 of U.S.–China Week, one day late this week, since I was in transit.
 Four items today, but the first is double-length.

 As always: Please encourage interested friends and colleagues to subscribe to the list.
-You can find a copy of this issue at Transpacifica.net.
-That’s the best link to share on social media.
-Please send your comments, quibbles, and suggestions to email@example.com.
+Here is a the web version of this issue.
+And please send your comments, quibbles, and suggestions to email@example.com.

 Continue reading U.S.–China Week: U.S. ‘not neutral’ on SCS, Obama thanks Xi on Iran, U.S. holds tongue on OPM hack, Sino-Japanese news (Issue 15, 2015.07.28)

 Welcome to Issue 14 of U.S.–China Week.
 As always: Please encourage interested friends and colleagues to subscribe to the list.
 Here is a the web version of this issue.
 And please send your comments, quibbles, and suggestions to firstname.lastname@example.org.